Masterhigure/gjengset-livestream-project-idea/README.md

 # Elevator pitch

-The [Bevy game engine](https://bevyengine.org/) uses an Entity-Component-System (ECS) engine to manage all the game objects and logic.
-It does some type system magic.
-I think type system magic is cool.
-I believe you have said that you think type system magic is cool.
-I would like to propose that you implement, live on a stream, some variation on the Bevy ECS.
-In particular,
+The [Bevy game engine](https://bevyengine.org/) uses an Entity-Component-System (ECS) library to manage all the game objects and logic.
+It does some kind of type system magic.
+I would like to propose that you implement, on a livestream, some (simplified) variation on the Bevy ECS.

 # General ECS overview